Afghanistan

 Trade Partners

-Afghanistan's most important trading partners are Iran, China and India.
-India is the most important export market, while most imports originate from Iran, China, and Pakistan.
+Afghanistan's most important trading partners are Iran, China and Pakistan.
+India and Pakistan are the most important export markets, while most imports originate from Iran, China, and Pakistan.

 Economic Structure